jonjaques/PullPage/README.md

 # PullPage
 A jQuery plugin for displaying an overlay over a regular page.
-Lots of options and callbacks.
+Lots of options and (some) callbacks.

 Great for call to action forms, advertising campaigns, splash pages, etc.